-1. Efficient cooperation requires knowledge of and respect for the specificity of the tasks and responsibilities of the respective Parties.
+- Efficient cooperation requires knowledge of and respect for the specificity of the tasks and responsibilities of the respective Parties.
 A clear distinction must be made between the investigative and compliance tasks of law enforcement and the preventive, assistance and support tasks of civil society organisations.
-The [run on]respective tasks and responsibilities of each Party in cases of missing children must be determined and defined in a clear and transparent way and outlined in a written document.
+The respective tasks and responsibilities of each Party in cases of missing children must be determined and defined in a clear and transparent way and outlined in a written document. - 2.
+Criminal investigations shall be the exclusive competence of the law enforcement authorities.

-&lt;sup>24 Same remark as under footnote 2.
+25. Same remark as under footnote 2.